-I recently sat down with Kira Baker-Doyle to talk about her book, The Networked Teacher, and the panel she moderated during the Philadelphia Writing Project's 10th Annual Celebration of Writing and Literacy in November.
+I recently sat down with Kira Baker-Doyle to talk about her book and the panel she will moderate during the Philadephia Writing Project’s 10th Annual Celebration of Writing and Literacy.

 Reed: Why do teachers need to build social networks?
 Does the connotation of the word “network” mean that teachers need to spend more time connecting with each other online?

-Baker-Doyle: Everyone is part of many different kinds of social networks – some are online, but most are face-to-face, like friendship, advice, and family networks.
-Teachers' work does not happen in a vacuum – the people in their networks influence their feelings, beliefs, and practices.
-The real question is what kinds of relationships or networks offer the greatest support to teachers.
+Baker-Doyle: Everyone is part of many different kinds of social networks – some are online, but most are face-to-face, like friendship networks, advice networks, and family networks.
+Teachers’ work does not happen in a vacuum – the people in their networks influence their feelings, beliefs, and practices.
+The real question is what kinds of relationships or networks offer the greatest support to teachers?

 Reed: When reading your book, it made me think of the documentary film Connected, which screened during the Philadelphia Film Festival.
 Why is being connected so important for teachers?

 Baker-Doyle: We know now that when teachers have strong and trusting networks with colleagues at their own schools, student academic achievement is likely to increase.

 Reed: So how do we re-imagine school reform through the teacher networks lens?
 How do teacher networks fit into teacher accountability measures?

 Baker-Doyle: The findings about the importance of teacher networks in teacher effectiveness show that teacher quality is not just an individual issue.
 Rather, teacher quality is a systemic and social issue.
 Seen in this way, schools need to work to make space for teachers to network (i.e. actively collaborate) with many different members of the community, from parents and community members to teachers and administrators.
 Also, at the teacher education level, pre-service teachers need to learn more about how schools work from a social and micro-political level, in addition to learning content and pedagogical level.